Military and Democracy: The Military Politics of Pakistan

 - Introduction

-- Waging War, Building the State
+- Waging War, Building the Nation

-- Moving Towards Martial Law
+- Advancing Towards Martial Law

-- From "Revolution" to Rebellion
+- From Revolution to Rebellion

-- Regaining Control of the State
+- Reasserting Control Over the Nation

 - From Zia to Musharraf